A Letter To My Former Coworkers

 The law allows it.
 My comfort level now doesn't.
 A single engine dead stick landing in the dark isnít something I want in my (or your) logbook.
 I have ex-military friends with hundreds of night carrier landings that won't fly their RV at night.
 What do they know that I, a simple cube worm, don't?

 That 10,000' runway over at KAFW with high intensity lights is a nothinburger at night.
 The tiny, barely-lit runway back at my home field, the one I have to return to, can be dicey.

-No flying in shorts, flip flops or plastic (polyester, nylon, fleece)
+No flying in clothes that melt (polyester, nylon, fleece)

 Due to the nature of this job, I'm inclined to think I log more takeoffs and landings than the average GA pilot.
 So, I'm around more avgas and 1300įF exhaust pipes than most.
 Most days since about mid-2011 I wear blue jeans and a long sleeve Nomex racing undershirt as my flying uniform.
 If the undershirt is in the wash a long sleeve cotton shirt will do.
 Just as often I wear a Nomex flight suit with various cotton things underneath.
 Nomex gloves on all flights and cotton or Nomex socks.
 Leather shoes.
 When I get out of the plane I change back into normal clothes, usually before the chocks are under the wheels.
 The backside of the fingers on the gloves are useful for wiping the dust off the EFIS screens.
 What I'm getting at is it's not a hassle.

 Cotton long-sleeved shirt, Nomex gloves, long pants.
 Passenger same....

 Beats burning to death or needing a trailer load of cadaver skin if I have to crawl through some flame to safety.
 Sorry to be so macabre about it, but there it is, mate.
 Cold-blooded arithmetic - the degree of damage to your skin vs. time exposed to flame.
 Physics wins.